minexew/minexew.github.io/_posts/2020-05-10-templeos-loader-part3.md

 ## Dissection

-Now, let us look at the executable from several directions.
-I will use Linux for this, because it gives us more tools for this job, which implies that first we have to somehow extract `Example.BIN` from the TempleOS system.
+Now we will look at the executable from a few different angles.
+I will use Linux for this, because it gives us a lot of tools for this job, which implies that first we have to somehow extract `Example.BIN` from the TempleOS system.

-We will start by simply hex-dumping the contents of the file, to see if there is anything obviously interesting.
+Having done that, let's start by simply hex-dumping the contents of the file, to see if there is anything obviously interesting.

-    xxd Example.BIN
+    $ xxd Example.BIN

-produces:

     00000000: eb1e 0000 544f 5342 ffff ffff ffff ff7f  ....TOSB........
     00000010: 3800 0000 0000 0000 6000 0000 0000 0000  8.......`.......
     00000020: 680b 0000 00e8 0000 0000 c348 656c 6c6f  h..........Hello